RaffaelaCabriolu/MyDoc/jobs/slurm_parameter.rst

 Multiple node jobs (MPI)
 +++++++++++++++++++++++++

-For MPI applications.
+In certain cases, one single node and/or few CPU cores are not enough.

-Depending on the frequency and bandwidth demand of your setup, you can either just start a number of MPI tasks or request whole nodes.
+You can either just start a number of MPI tasks or request whole nodes.
 While using whole nodes guarantees that a low latency and high bandwidth it usually results in a longer queuing time compared to cluster wide job.
-With the latter the SLURM manager can distribute your task across all nodes of stallo and utilize otherwise unused cores on nodes which for example run a 16 core job on a 20 core node.
+With the latter the SLURM manager can distribute your task across all nodes and utilize otherwise unused cores on nodes which for example run a 16 core job on a 20 core node.
 This usually results in shorter queuing times but slower inter-process connection speeds.

 We strongly advice all users to ask for a given set of cores when submitting multi-core jobs.
-To make sure that you utilize full nodes, you should ask for sets that adds up to both 16 and 20 (80, 160 etc) due to the hardware specifics of Stallo i.e. submit the job with ``--ntasks=80`` **if** your application scales to this number of tasks.
+To make sure that you utilize full nodes, you should ask for sets that adds up to both 16 and 20 (80, 120 etc) due to the hardware specifics

 This will make the best use of the resources and give the most predictable execution times.
-If your job requires more than the default available memory per core (32 GB/node gives 2 GB/core for 16 core nodes and 1.6GB/core for 20 core nodes) you should adjust this need with the following command: ``#SBATCH --mem-per-cpu=4GB`` When doing this, the batch system will automatically allocate 8 cores or less per node.
+If your job requires more than the default available memory per core (125 GB/node gives 7,8 GB/core for 16 core nodes and 6,25 GB/core for 20 core nodes) you should adjust this need with the following command: ``#SBATCH --mem-per-cpu=25 GB`` When doing this, the batch system will automatically allocate 4 cores of 20 core nodes.

 To use whole nodes
 ^^^^^^^^^^^^^^^^^^